KVSlab/OasisMove/docs/movingcylinder.md

 ## Problem description

 The problem consists of a cylinder with diameter of $D=10$ cm oscillaing in fluid flow subject to a free-stream velocity
-$U = 1$ m/s, as shown in {numref}`cylinder-fig`.
+$U_{\infty} = 1$ m/s, as shown in {numref}`cylinder-fig`.
 For this simulation we also require the domain mesh as a separate file, which is located in the `src/oasismove/mesh` folder named `cylinder.xdmf`.
 A visualization of the triangulated mesh, and a zoomed in view on the cylinder is shown in {numref}`cylinder-mesh`.

 ```{figure} figures/cylinder_mesh.png
 ---